-Tracheostomy Skills Assessment Unit 2 Exam
+Tracheostomy Skills Assessment

+Unit 1 Exam

-UNIT 3: Application of the Nursing Process Focusing on Endocrine Function OBJECTIVES
+UNIT 2: Application of the Nursing Process Focusing on Endocrine Function OBJECTIVES

 - 1. Demonstrate knowledge of anatomy and physiology in formulating a care plan for the patient with an endocrine disorder.
-CO 1, 2, 3, 4 - 2.
+(CLO 1, 2, 3, 4) - 2.
 Assess characteristics of common endocrine disorders.
-CO 1, 2, 3 - 3.
+(CLO 1, 2, 3) - 3.
 Formulate nursing diagnoses related to the patient with an endocrine disorder and design a plan of care for the patient using evidence-based practice.
-CO 2, 5, 10 - 4.
+(CLO 2, 5, 10) - 4.
 Demonstrate the ability to take a health/ illness history of patients with disorders of the endocrine system, incorporating societal/cultural differences and apply the nursing process using critical thinking.
-CO, 1, 2, 3, 4,5, 11 - 5.
+(CLO, 1, 2, 3, 4, 5, 11) - 5.
 Integrate the purpose of diagnostic measures and treatment modalities for specific endocrine disorders.
-CO 1,2, 3 - 6.
+(CLO 1, 2, 3) - 6.
 Administer medications safely to patients with disturbances of the endocrine system based on National Patient Safety Goals.
-CO 1, 3, 6, 7, 9, 11 - 7.
+(CLO 1, 3, 6, 7, 9, 11) - 7.
 Perform technical skills following standards of nursing care applicable to patients with disorders of the endocrine system.
-CO 7, 8, 9, 10, 11 - 8.
-Integrate principles of nutrition and food/fluid intake in the care of patients with an endocrine system disorder.CO 1, 2 - 9.
+(CLO 7, 8, 9, 10, 11) - 8.
+Integrate principles of nutrition and food/fluid intake in the care of patients with an endocrine system disorder.
+(CLO 1, 2) - 9.
 Determine the relationship of psychosocial concepts to common endocrine disorders considering cultural/ethnic and social diversity.
-CO 3, 4, 5, 6, 8 - 10.
+(CLO 3, 4, 5, 6, 8) - 10.
 Integrate community resources in promoting health, preventing disease, and planning nursing care of the patient with an endocrine disorder.
-CO 1, 2, 10, 11
+(CLO 1, 2, 10, 11)

 - a.
-Chapter 56 Assessment of the Endocrine System - b.
-Chapter 57 Concepts of Care for Patients with Pituitary and Adrenal Gland Problems - c.
-Chapter 58 Concepts of Care for Patients with Problems of the Thyroid and Parathyroid Glands - d.
-Chapter 59 Concepts of Care for Patients with Diabetes Mellitus
+Chapter 53 Assessment of the Endocrine System - b.
+Chapter 54 Concepts of Care for Patients with Pituitary and Adrenal Gland Conditions - c.
+Chapter 55 Concepts of Care for Patients with Conditions of the Thyroid and Parathyroid Glands - d.
+Chapter 56 Concepts of Care for Patients with Diabetes Mellitus

-Topics include: Assessment of Endocrine Disorders, Disorders of the Pituitary glands, Diabetes Insipidus, SIADH, Adrenal Gland Hypofunction, Hypercortisolism, Hyperaldosteronism, Disorders of the Thyroid gland, Thyroiditis, Thyroid Cancer, Disorders of the Parathyroid, Diabetes Mellitus
+Topics include: Assessment of Endocrine Disorders, Hypo/hyperpituitarism, Diabetes Insipidus,

+SIADH, Adrenal Gland Hypofunction, Hypercortisolism, Hyperaldosteronism, Hypo/hyperthyroidism, Thyroiditis, Thyroid Cancer, hypo/hyperparathyroidism, Diabetes Mellitus

-- ATI Learning System RN Practice Quizzes: Medical-Surgical: Endocrine - ATI Pharmacology Made Easy: Endocrine System (Student will receive highest grade earned by due date)
+- ATI Learning System RN Practice Quizzes: Medical Surgical: Endocrine - ATI Pharmacology Made Easy: Endocrine System